The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Fionn

-In November 2023, we bred Bin Dubh to a studly Lookout Mountain Growers buckling.
+In November 2023, we bred Bin Dubh to a studly Lookout Mountain Goats buckling.
 She settled and had adorable baby Cairn Fionn (meaning white cairn in Irish Gaelic) five months later.
 Fionn is a well-muscled and extremely friendly little guy and the first of our homebred fainting goats, for sale in 2024!

 The Pheasants